dreamcatcher-tech/network/Inbox/2024-12-09 1148 reasoning workbench tools.md

 Stitch multiple files together to present to the model for consideration.

 Ability to select a portion of a document and narrow the scope down to working on just this part.

+Being able to take a screenshot of something and upload it instantly, using the chrome desktop tools for taking screenshots.